 Why Atlassian Assist Integration Might Not Be Right for You

-- Expensive Agent-based Licensing: Agent-based licensing notably hampers Halp, especially for large engineering teams.
-It becomes prohibitively costly when such teams need to work together, whether with internal staff on product issues or with external customers via channels.
-Morever - Atlassian is only providing Atlassian Assist in Premium and above tiers - which make the overall proposition very expensive.
+- Expensive Agent-based Licensing: Agent-based licensing is a big drawback for Halp, especially for large engineering teams.
+Costs can climb fast when many people need to collaborate on tickets, whether that’s internal work on product issues or support with external customers in Slack channels.
+On top of that, Atlassian now offers Atlassian Assist only in Premium (and higher) tiers, which makes the overall setup much more expensive.

-- Complexity of Configuration: While the close integration with Jira Service Management brings with it powerful core Helpdesk and Service desk functionalities - users repeatedly mention that JSM is complex to configure.
+- Complexity of Configuration: While the close integration with Jira Service Management brings powerful core Helpdesk and Service desk functionalities, users repeatedly note that JSM is complex to configure.

-- Integrates only with JSM: Halp used to integrate with Jira and Zendesk.
-After acquisition - it only integrates with JSM.
-This leaves users in other systems like Zendesk, ClickUp, FreshDesk etc - without an equally capable Slack integration.
-While ticketing platforms have built their own Slack integrations - hey are usually nowhere close to Halp (Atlassian Assist) in functionality.
+- Integrates only with JSM: Halp used to integrate with both Jira and Zendesk.
+After the acquisition, it integrates only with Jira Service Management.
+That shift leaves teams on other systems, such as Zendesk, ClickUp, and Freshdesk, without a Slack integration as capable.
+Most ticketing platforms do offer their own Slack apps, but they’re usually nowhere near Halp (now Atlassian Assist) in terms of functionality.

-- Not designed for Customer Support: Halp and JSM are both primarily used for internal support.
-In the last few years - customer support on Slack has exploded.
-And neither Halp, nor Atlassian Assist now, have good capabilities to manage hundreds of customer channels.
-They are missing key features like Ability to monitor and add Customer Channels automatically, posting Welcome messages, broadcasting updates to many customer channels, syncing customer tickets with external systems like Hubspot etc.
+- Not designed for Customer Support: Halp and JSM are mostly built for internal support.
+But in the last few years, customer support on Slack has taken off.
+And neither Halp nor Atlassian Assist today is well-suited for managing hundreds of customer channels.
+They’re missing important capabilities, like:

-While Atlassian Assist continues to be a great solution for current JSM customers who use Slack intensively, its price, limited integrations, complexity and inability to help in customer support situations are prompting users to look at other solutions.
+While Atlassian Assist remains a great solution for current JSM customers who use Slack intensively, its high price, limited integrations, complexity, and inability to support customers in customer support situations are prompting users to consider other solutions.
 Here are some of the alternatives that are popular:

-- Linear Asks: For companies that love using Linear, Linear Asks is a great solution for internal support on Slack.
+- Linear Asks: For companies that love using Linear, it's a great solution for internal support on Slack.
 However, it is not a great fit for providing customer support over Slack.
-Linear is known for it's design and speed and is very popular with modern Engineering and DevOps teams.
+Linear is known for its design and speed and is very popular with modern Engineering and DevOps teams.

-- ClearFeed: A modern take on Halp, with extensive integrations to Zendesk, ClickUp, Jira and many other systems, designed for both internal and external support on Slack.
-ClearFeed is simple to configure and use - while offering advanced AI Agents and ticketing workflows - all in one platform for very affordable prices.
+- ClearFeed: A modern version of Halp, with deep integrations to Zendesk, ClickUp, Jira, and many other systems, built for both internal and external support on Slack.
+ClearFeed is easy to set up and use, but still offers advanced AI agents and powerful ticketing workflows in one platform, at an affordable price.

 ClearFeed: An Alternative to Atlassian Assist & Halp

-ClearFeed is an effective alternative to Halp (Atlassian Assist), offering several key benefits to enhance help internal and external desk request management and team collaboration.
+ClearFeed is an effective alternative to Halp (Atlassian Assist), offering several key benefits to enhance help desk request management and team collaboration, both internal and external.
 Here's how ClearFeed helps manage customer requests on Slack and scale support operations:

 1. Intelligent Triaging, Prioritization, and Flexible Response Management